-The teacher candidate examines major theories and research findings concerning human development from birth through the elementary years and the implications of these for the professional educator.
+This course examines major theories and research findings concerning human development from birth through the elementary years and the implications of these for the professional educator.
 The course concentrates on the most current brain research as it relates to physical development, intelligence, perception, language, socio-emotional development, gender role development, moral development, and developmental issues.
-The most current English Learner theory (EL), technology and emerging theories are explored.
+Candidates will apply this knowledge as they demonstrate its application to classroom diversity, family, and community relationships and student motivation.
+The most current English Language Learner theory, technology and emerging theories are explored and applied by candidates in order to begin constructing learning experiences that are developmentally appropriate for students.
 Field experience required.